menyx02/Walmart/README.md

 # Walmart

 How to run:
 This program was packaged in a jar.

 Download or clone the repository.
 Navigate to out -> artifacts -> Walmart_jar.
-Type the following command: "java -jar Walmart.jar"
+Type the following command: "java -jar Walmart.jar #ofRows #ofColumns"

 Assumptions: